AntonioUniverse/Sprint-Challenge--Hash-BC/README.md

 Explain in detail the workings of a dynamic array:
 * What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?

+    - To add and remove from the front or back of an array is o(n) constant time.

-* What is the worse case scenario if you try to extend the storage size of a dynamic array?
+* What is the worse case scenario if you try to extend the storage size of a dynamic array? the o(log n)

 Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?

+- a blockchain is a method of transaction history, each transaction is stored in a block that contains:
+    Index - the number of the block in the chain, starting at 0 or 1, depending on the chain.
+    Timestamp - the time at which the block was created.
+This is not required, but is often useful.
+    Transactions - the monetary transactions, or any type of data, that is proofed by the block.
+    Proof - the proof for this block
+    Previous Hash - the hash of the previous block.
+    .
+- each block is linked together by the hash of the pervious block stored in the new block, which is the chain.

 Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?

+- A proof of work is a piece of data which is difficult (costly, time-consuming) to produce but easy for others to verify and which satisfies certain requirements.
+Producing a proof of work can be a random process with low probability so that a lot of trial and error is required on average before a valid proof of work is generated.

+- An attack can happen when a person successfully changes the hashing of the entire chain and making their injected block the new valid block.
+This attack would require a large amount of commputing power.

 ## Project Set Up